 Meet Jen FitzgeraldStarted As: BartenderGrew To: Director of Beverage Operations

-Meet Leo NevesStarted As: Floor ManagerGrew To: Director of Operations
+Meet Leo NevesStarted As: Floor ManagerGrew To: Regional Vice President of Operations

 Meet Chino LopezStarted As: Prep CookGrew To: Regional Executive Chef

 Meet Melissa DavisStarted As: Event CoordinatorGrew To: Director of Events Training & Technology

 Meet Richard CowardStarted As: Wait AssistantGrew To: Director of Operations

 Meet Mike RoddStarted As: MechanicGrew To: Northeast Regional Facilities Manager